lionlai1989/lionlai1989.github.io/_posts/2024-02-15-supervised-single-view-to-3d-objects.markdown

 important observation is that all meshes' vertices are positioned close to the origin, with their centers very near to `(0, 0, 0)` and scales within `[-1, 1]`.

-# Model building
+# Building a Model to Predict 3D Shape from a Single 2D Image

-now we are ready to build the model for processing point cloud.
+Now, we are ready to build a model which can predict an object's 3D shape from a single 2D image.

-## defining loss for the point clouds.
+## Calculating Loss Between Point Clouds

-To calculate the loss between two pointclouds, the chamfer distance is usually used. here is the equation.
-The Chamfer distance between point cloud is defined as:
+To evaluate the accuracy of our model's predictions against the ground truth, we use the Chamfer distance for loss calculation between two point clouds.
+The Chamfer distance is defined as:

 $$
 d_{\text{CD}}(S_1, S_2) = \frac{1}{|S_1|} \sum_{x \in S_1} \min_{y \in S_2} \|x - y\|^2 + \frac{1}{|S_2|} \sum_{y \in S_2} \min_{x \in S_1} \|x - y\|^2
 $$

+The Chamfer distance calculates the mean squared distance between each point in one cloud to its nearest neighbor in the other cloud, and vice versa, effectively measuring the overall **similarity** between the two shapes.

-which is implemented as following with the help of `knn_points` from PyTorch3D.
+With the help of `knn_points` from PyTorch3D, I implement the Chamfer distance as
+follow:

 ```python
 def chamfer_loss(point_cloud_src, point_cloud_tgt):